coinflow-labs-us/coinflow-react/README.md

 # Changelog

+### 2.6.0

+- Added support for Apple Pay and Google Pay

 ### 2.5.0

 - Added the `CoinflowCardForm` component which allows merchants to collect credit card information from their users in a PCI compliant way.
 Tokenize it, and then utilize the remainder of Coinflow's APIs.